Best Email to Notion Tools in 2026 (Complete Comparison)

 - Steeper learning curve than any purpose-built tool

-- Email body conversion requires custom configuration to get anything usable
+- Email body conversion needs custom configuration to get anything usable

 - No Gmail add-on